tttapa/Control-Surface/README.md

 ## Recent Breaking Changes

+### 2.0-alpha

+ - c6e35b960ac15bc1b5cf5c588139d437ccd9cb68
+   The `NoteBitmapDisplay` class has been renamed to `BitmapDisplay`.
+ - 37b6901cbe56babc47c297a132381d53deaa45e8
+   The `NoteValueLED` and `CCValueLED` classes (and similar) have been replaced by `NoteLED` and `CCLED` respectively.
+   The display elements `BitmapDisplay`, `VPotDisplay`, `VUDisplay` etc. are now generic in the type of value that they display.
+In most cases, you should be able to update your sketch by adding `<>` after the type names, e.g.
+   `BitmapDisplay<>`, `VPotDisplay<>`, etc.
  - 1a21d1344f57066fa1eda3819eaf89cbbc79c14e
    The line numbers of `LCDDisplay` are now one-based: `1` is the first line and `2` is the second line.
 This is more consistent with the track parameter and the API of the rest of the library.
 (Before, the first line was `0` and the second line was `1`.)
+ - 40e3d7a4377b281e58dd7725f1bb8c6198855ce6
+   Control Surface now comes with an Encoder library out of the box.
+You no longer have to install or include `Encoder.h` in your sketches.

+### 1.x

  - 8a3b1b314cf5b4aedf3ad60cbbc492fbcbb25c73
    Before, `Control_Surface.MIDI()` was used to get the MIDI interface used by Control Surface.
 This method was removed, because you can now connect